demisto/content/Packs/Sepio/Integrations/SepioPrimeAPI/README.md

-Integrate with Sepio Prime
+#### Get Agent, Switches and Events from your Sepio Prime
-This integration was integrated and tested with version 20.07.22.0958 of Sepio
+#### This integration was integrated and tested with version 20.07.22.0958 of Sepio Prime

 ## Configure Sepio on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.